rdsza/webpage/_pages/about.md

   - /about.html
 ---

+Hello there!

-Hi!I’m Raison, currently working as an [Assistant Scientist](https://morgridge.org/profile/raison-dsouza/) in the Morgridge Institute for Research with [Tim Grant](https://morgridge.org/profile/tim-grant/).
+I’m Raison, currently working as an [Assistant Scientist](https://morgridge.org/profile/raison-dsouza/) in the Morgridge Institute for Research with [Tim Grant](https://morgridge.org/profile/tim-grant/).
-I obtained a Ph.D. in Physics obtained from Universitaet Hamburg.
-Much of my graduate work was carried out at the [Max Planck Institute for the Structure and Dynamics of Matter](https://www.mpsd.mpg.de/en) in the lab of [Dwayne Miller](https://lphys.chem.utoronto.ca/) working on new methods to implement time dependent ab initio methods to provide theoretical support for the atomically resolved structural dynamics.
+I obtained a Ph.D. from the University of Hamburg, Germany in Molecular Physics (Simulations/Theory).
+Much of my graduate work was carried out at the [Max Planck Institute for the Structure and Dynamics of Matter](https://www.mpsd.mpg.de/en) in the lab of [Dwayne Miller](https://lphys.chem.utoronto.ca/) working on new methods to understand wavepacket dynamics of the nuclear wavefunction using ab initio methods in order to elucidate spatiotemporally resolved dynamics.

 My current research involves using latest advances in machine learning and signal processing to extract the particle poses (orientations and positions) from cryo-electron microscopy images.
+I am developing newer features into the 2D Template Matching method implemented in [cisTEM](https://cistem.org/software)

 ## Manifold-based Machine learning : Laplacian Eigenmaps

 Creating acceptable representations for complex data is one of the main challenges in pattern recognition and machine learning.
 Laplacian Eigenmaps algorithm offers a locality-preserving, computationally effective method for nonlinear dimensionality reduction with a close relationship to clustering.

 ## Allosteric communication aligned with molecular breathing
 <!--- ====== -->